Ipokia

 It has an area of 629 km^{2} and a population of 150,426 at the 2006 census.

-It the capital of Ipokia Local Government.
-The current traditional ruler (King) is Oba Yisa 'Sola Adeniyi Adelakun Olaniyan (JP), The 46th Onipokia of Ipokia kingdom.
-First class Obas who are in the same category with Alake of Egbas, Awujale of Ijebus and some other few first class Obas in Ogun State.
+It the capital of Ipokia Local Government.The immediate past traditional ruler was His Royal Majesty, the late Oba Yisa Olaniyan, the 46th Onipokia of Ipokia Kingdom, who recently joined his ancestors.
+He will be remembered for his service and contributions to the kingdom during his reign.
+First-class Obas who are in the same category with Alake of Egbaland, Awujale of Ijebuland and some other few first-class Obas in Ogun State.

 Minerals/Natural resources

 Ipokia town has large deposits of Kaolin and Red clay.
 The vast fertile land is available for Agriculture.
 It is equally rich in soft sand used in the construction industry.
-Large and commercial deposit of crude oil was discovered in Tongeji Island (a town under Ipokia) by the Federal government of Nigeria.The drilling will take effect soonest by the government and this will provide more revenue for the country and job creation for the beneficial of the indigene .Establishment of oil refinery will soon take effect.
+Large and commercial deposit of crude oil was discovered in Tongeji Island (a town within Ipokia).It has been recently approved by the Federal Government to start exploration.
+The drilling has commenced and this will provide more revenue for the country and job creation for the beneficial of the indigene .Establishment of oil refinery is in progress.